AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request logic functions.md

     say('check referer fail. regex mode')
 }
 ``` |
-|Response parameters|-   Returns the value of the Referer request header if the pattern parameter is not included in the request.
+|Return value|-   Returns the value of the Referer request header if the pattern parameter is not included in the request.
 Data type: string.
--   Returns a value of true if the pattern parameter is included in the request and the request matches the match conditions.
-Otherwise, a value of false is returned.
-A value of false indicates that no condition is matched.
+-   If the pattern parameter is included in the request and the request matches the match conditions, a value of true is returned.
+If no condition is matched, a value of false is returned.

-Response parameters of this example:
+Sample return values:

 ```
 Request: Referer: https://foo.bar.cn/******00003